mysakli/git_practice/README.txt

-Hello Git and GitHub, edited from GitHub
+Hello Git and GitHub, edited from GitHub and from my machine